machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 Retrieves a value from the current project context.

 **Description**
 Use this tool to read a value that was previously stored with `put_project_context_variable`.
-It searches the project-scoped context for the active working directory and returns either the stored value or a readable message when the variable is missing.
+It looks up the variable only inside the active project context and returns either the stored value or a readable message when the context or variable is missing.

 **Features**
 - Reads previously stored workflow values.
 - Looks up variables only inside the active project context.
-- Useful for continuing multi-step or multi-episode flows.
+- Useful for continuing multi-step or multi-episode workflows.
-- Returns clear feedback when a context or variable does not exist.
+- Returns clear feedback when a variable is not available.

 **Input parameters**
 - `name` *(string, required)*: Name of the context variable to retrieve.